 Electrowinning Technologies has a method for controlling the very large currents which are used in metal winning operations.
 By controlling these currents, electrowinning plants would improve both the quality and the quantity of the metals produced and would also reduce energy consumption.
 There are also applications in electrorefining, the main copper refining method used in Europe.

 Ibexis Technologies designed and manufactured self-contained dataloggers which operated in remote places, recording and transmitting data back to base either using the local mobile phone network or via a satellite.
-The company survives but is likely to close and we have written the value of the investment down to £0.
+The company was dissolved in November 2019.